simGeek/Project-Medical-Data-Extraction/README.md

 🔹Run 'python manage.py migrate' in the VS Code terminal

 🔹Run 'python manage.py runserver' in the VS Code terminal

+🔹Copy and paste the given link from the output terminal (http://127.0.0.1:8000/) in the browser

 7️⃣ CHALLENGES